-The 6th leading cause of death in the United States continues to be Alzheimer’s disease, currently afflicting nearly 5 million Americans.
+The sixth leading cause of death in the United States continues to be Alzheimer’s disease, currently afflicting nearly five million Americans.

 The disease process involves the buildup of a protein in the brain called amyloid beta, which is neurotoxic—it kills brain cells, leading to brain shrinkage, cognitive decline, and eventually death.

-In May 1970… a 4-year-old girl we know only by her initials L. S. presented to Sloan-Kettering with a nerve tumor.
-They cut it out, radiation, chemo, nothing helped and she died months later.
+In May 1970, a four-year-old girl we know only by her initials, L. S., presented to Sloan-Kettering with a nerve tumor.
+They cut it out; radiation, chemo, nothing helped, and she died months later.
 But her cancer lives on, still going 40 years later in laboratories around the world.
 An undying cell line of human nerve cells.

-The question I had when I read this study, though, was why didn’t they use the whole apple, blended up, instead of just using apple juice.
+The question I had when I read this study, though, was why didn’t they use the whole apple, blended up, instead of just using apple juice?
 As always, follow the money.
-He who pays the piper picks the tune; the study was funded by the Processed Apples Institute.
+He who pays the piper picks the tune.
+And the study was funded by the Processed Apples Institute.